zoranbosnjak/asterix-specs/website/templates/struct.md

 - Compound item as a whole shall be 8-bit aligned.
 - Spare item shall have a positive bit size.
 - Short item names shall be `<= 15` character long.
-- Short item names shall only contain characters "A-Z" and digits "0-9", (for example "SAC", "010", ...).
+- Short item names shall only contain characters "A-Z" and digits "0-9" (for example "SAC", "010", ...).
 - Item title shall be all capitalized ("Like This Example"), see the source code for some short words exceptions, like "in", "and", "of"...
 - A dot at the end of item title is not expected.
 - Category number shall be within range `[0,255]`.
-- All defined items in a category shall be referenced by 'UAP'.
+- All defined items in a category shall be referenced by the 'UAP'.
-- All items referenced by 'UAP' shall be defined.
+- All items referenced by the 'UAP' shall be defined.
 - Top level items (like subitems) shall not be duplicated.
 - Items listed in UAP shall not be duplicated.
-- In case of multiple UAPs, each UAP requires unique name (example: "plot", "track" for cat001).
+- In case of multiple UAPs, each UAP requires a unique name (example: "plot", "track" for cat001).
-- In case of non-context free item definitions, the depending item shall be defined, for example, the meaning of item `I062/380/IAS/IAS` depends on the current value of `I062/380/IAS/IM`.
+- In case of non-context free item definitions, the depending item shall be defined, for example: the meaning of item `I062/380/IAS/IAS` depends on the current value of `I062/380/IAS/IM`.
-  The validation requires that `I062/380/IAS/IM` is also defined and of a fixed size.
-It is also checked that number of cases does not exceed what that size can represent.
+  The validation requires that `I062/380/IAS/IM` is also defined and should be of a fixed size.
+It is also checked that the number of cases does not exceed the value that size can represent.
 - Subitem names shall be non-repetitive, in respect to the parent item name, for example: "POSITION/POSITIONX" is suggested to change to "POSITION/X".